 Reaching orbit would be a pretty significant achievement for a space startup.
 Even Blue Origin’s New Shepard vehicle only goes into suborbital space.

-The Electron isn’t currently reusable, but the primary components of its engine are 3D printed, which the company hopes will help them to build them quickly.
+The Electron isn’t currently reusable, but the primary components of its engine are 3D printed, which the company hopes will help them to build new rockets quickly.

-This post was updated on 5/22 at 9am Eastern to include information about Sunday's scrubbed launch and the new potential launch time.
+This post was updated on 5/26 at 9:15 am Eastern to include information about the successful launch.